jporeilly/IIoT-Core--Demo/02--Foundry/deploy_foundry-2.3.md

-## <font color='red'>Installation of IIoT Core 5.0</font>
+## <font color='red'>Deploy Hitachi Vantara Foundry Platform 2.3</font>

-To download the Data Catalog images and Charts, you will need to contact your Account Manager.
+To download the Hitachi Vantara Foundry Platform 2.3 images and Charts, you will need to contact your Account Manager.
 * The artifacts are not publicly available.
 * To save time, the artifacts have already been downloaded.